-The president recommends and the chancellor concurs that the Board of Regents approve the new degree program, Bachelor of Arts ("B.A.") degree with a major in Legal Studies, and authorize submission by the Office of the Provost and Senior Vice President for Academic Affairs, to the Texas Higher Education Coordinating Board seeking its certification of such a program and to the Southern Association of Colleges and Schools for acknowledgment of a new degree program.
+I.C.16.
+TTU: Approve Bachelor of Arts degree with a major in Legal Studies.-The Board approved the new degree program, Bachelor of Arts ("B.A.") degree with a major in Legal Studies, and authorized submission by the Office of the Provost and Senior Vice President for Academic Affairs, to the Texas Higher Education Coordinating Board seeking its certification of such a program and to the Southern Association of Colleges and Schools for acknowledgment of a new degree program.